 On long trips, it is very important to ensure buttock comfort with long contact with the saddle.
 To do this, use shorts and tights with a special soft lining - the so-called “diaper”.
 If you are more comfortable in casual trousers than in bicycle tights, you can use the lower shorts paired with any pair of pants.

 To divert sweat, we need good thermal underwear for cycling, but you can use more inexpensive analogues for running and football.
 Their shape is not so well adapted for cycling, but moisture removal is also at a high level.
 In the offseason, it is worth considering insulated jumpers for road cycling.

 To protect against rain and wind, raincoats are suitable.
 They are both ultralight, and more dense and inexpensive.
 If you already have a good membrane jacket, you can use it, but in weight it will usually be inferior.
 To protect your feet from water and cold, there are special bike shoes that are designed for contact bike shoes, but some models can be used with ordinary shoes.
 Do not forget about multifunctional bandages - they will help protect your neck from blowing, and in the heat they can be worn on the head under a helmet so that sweat does not get into your eyes.

-Additional comfort to the palms and a firm grip will provide quality gloves - an indispensable thing on the first trip, when your hands are not used to being on the steering wheel for 6-8 hours a day.
+Additional comfort to the palms and a firm grip will provide quality Cycling Gloves - an indispensable thing on the first trip, when your hands are not used to being on the steering wheel for 6-8 hours a day.

 If at night the temperature drops to 0 degrees, for warming in parking lots it makes sense to take a compact trekking or climbing jacket with you, because after intense loads the body cools much faster.
 They are very compact and weigh about 300-500 grams.
 In the summer, you can get by with a good hiking hoodie.